 Smashed Potatoes baked with garlic, olive oil and herbs, fluffy in the middle and truly crispy on the top!!

-You guys, these are the PERFECT potato side dish, you won’t need anything else, I promise.
+You guys, these are the PERFECT gluten free potato side dish, you won’t need anything else, I promise.

 Whether it’s steak or chicken on the grill, or burgers in a bun, my crispy garlic smashed potatoes will go down a treat and everyone will love them!